gtfunes/windows-setup/README.md

 # Windows Setup

-Open a PowerShell prompt and run:
+Clone this repo, open a PowerShell prompt on the same folder and run:

 ```shell
 & setup.ps1